ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 The normalized schema is then passed to the pipeline generator, which constructs a JSON representation of an extraction pipeline composed of extractor, interpreter, and loader blocks, along with associated metadata and identifiers.
-Optionally, the generated pipeline is saved as a JSON file, and is always converted to a .jv text file.
+Optionally, the generated pipeline is saved as a JSON file, and is always converted and saved in Jayvee.
 A dedicated set of naming utilities ensures identifier consistency and filesystem-safe naming conventions throughout.

 === Components Responsibilities

 The system is organized around six loosely coupled components:

-The GUI Component presents the user interface, handling interactions such as file selection, URL input, and links-file browsing.
+The #abbr.a[CLI] Component presents the user interface, handling interactions such as file selection, URL input, and links-file browsing.
+A links file refers to a plain-text file containing a list of remote data sources (e.g., CSV URLs), allowing users to batch-load and preview multiple resources through the interface.
+The #abbr.a[CLI] enables users to browse these entries interactively and choose specific links for processing.
 It also locks controls during execution and appends real-time logs to a progress window.

 The Input Management Component processes the chosen data source, loading the file from disk or fetching it via HTTP.